cohoe/maxime/README.md

 You can put it whever you want, just check the path in the .desktop file.

 By default it will log to ``/var/tmp/maxime_$USER.log``.

+## Roadmap
+Since the multi-function button is pretty useless on Linux, I'm going to take its functions and use them for something useful.
+* Single-tap: Mute
+* Double-tap: Switch to speakers
+* Triple-tap: Force-reconnect